-- Preview Email Newsletter

 (COLUMBIA, S.C.) - Attorney General Alan Wilson has joined a 32-state friend-of-the-court brief in defense of a Louisiana law that protects children from the addictive harms of social media.

 States have the power to protect children from the harms posed by social media.
-Platforms have brought in $11 more PR
+Platforms have brought in $11 billion per year from ads directed at children, i more PR

 First-ever cellular 'blueprint' for tiny C. elegans worm could hold big clues for humans (10)